JoyeBright/JoyeBright.github.io/_pages/home.md

 - In-context Learning in LLMs for translation tasks
 - Sentiment Analysis

-I am always open to collaborations in NLP and deep learning—feel free to get in touch.
+I am always open to discussing collaborations in NLP and deep learning—feel free to get in touch.

 ---